exmosis/hugo.groundlake.org/content/post/2022-04-22/escaping-the-monoculture-of-technology-3-thoughts.md

 ---
-title: "Escaping the Monoculture of Technology: 3 Thoughts"
+title: "Escaping the White-Male Monoculture of Technology: 3 Thoughts"
 date: 2022-04-22T08:30:00+01:00
 ---